Mason Plumlee: Denver Nuggets (2017–2020)

 On February 13, 2017, Plumlee was traded, along with a 2018 second round draft pick and cash considerations, to the Denver Nuggets in exchange for Jusuf Nurkić and a 2017 protected first-round pick.

-On September 20, 2017, Plumlee re-signed with the Nuggets.
+On September 20, 2017, Plumlee re-signed with the Nuggets on a three-year, $41 million contract.

 After the death of Kobe Bryant in January 2020, Plumlee decided to change his jersey number from 24 to 7 to honor Bryant, who wore the number 24 during the final ten seasons of his career.

-He then went on to play minutes off the bench while backing up MVP center Nikola Jokic in the 2020 bubble.
+He then went on to play minutes off the bench while backing up MVP center Nikola Jokić in the 2020 bubble.
 The Nuggets would go on to reach the Western Conference Finals after becoming the first team to overcome multiple 3–1 series deficits in a single postseason, doing so against the Utah Jazz and Los Angeles Clippers in the First Round and Semi-Finals respectively, before Denver would end up losing to the eventual NBA champion Los Angeles Lakers in five games.

 Detroit Pistons (2020–2021)

-On December 1, 2020, Plumlee signed with the Detroit Pistons.
-On February 14, 2021, Plumlee recorded his first career triple-double with 17 points 10 rebounds and 10 assists in a 123–112 victory over the New Orleans Pelicans.
-At 30 years and 346 days, Plumlee became the oldest player to record his first triple-double since Patrick Ewing at age 33 in 1996.
+On December 1, 2020, Plumlee signed a three-year, $24.7 million contract with the Detroit Pistons.
+On February 14, 2021, he recorded his first career triple-double with 17 points 10 rebounds and 10 assists in a 123–112 victory over the New Orleans Pelicans.
+At 30 years and 346 days, he became the oldest player to record his first triple-double since Patrick Ewing at age 33 in 1996.